 Hiking alone has a magical quality to it.
 Having to rely on your own two feet, choosing your itinerary and pace, and the satisfaction of achieving your goal are just a few reasons why it is so appealing.
 However, solo hiking carries safety risks for both men and women.
 Unwanted attention or harassment, medical emergencies, changes in the weather, getting lost.
 All these factors can transform a pleasant day’s hike into a survival situation.

 Hiking can be a wonderful way to unwind, get away, and take in the surrounding natural beauty.
-But even though going on a hike can seem like a stroll in the park, some risks come with exploring the wild.
+But even though going on a hike can seem like a stroll in the park, some risks come with exploring the wild, especially while you are hiking alone.
 So follow these solo hiking safety tips:

 Make sure you have the appropriate hiking equipment when you rely solely on yourself.
 Snacks, water, and methods of filtering it from natural sources, such as a life straw, and layers that include waterproof material.
 These are obvious items, but failing to remember one could result in serious problems.